synergy2411/ng-dec23/ref/material.md

 - Routes : config about route path and component
 - RouterModule
 - RouterOutlet: provide the space to load the component template
+- RouterLink : does not reload / refresh the browser
+- Router : programmatically navigate the user